Pandora-Finance/aconomy-contract/README.md

 ## Deploy contracts to the BSC testnet

-- Create a .env file storing a metamask private key and bscscan api(To verify contracts after deployment)
+- Create a .env file, store a metamask private key and bscscan api(To verify contracts after deployment).
 - the .env stucture should be as follows:

         PK=<Private Key>